 - Not allowing the lower chambers (ventricles) to fill with enough blood, because an abnormal electrical signal is causing your heart to pump too fast or too slow.

 - Not allowing enough blood to be pumped out to your body, because an abnormal electrical signal is causing your heart to pump too slowly or too irregularly.

 - Not allowing the top chambers (atria) to work properly.

 An arrhythmia can occur in the sinus node, the atria, or the atrioventricular node.
-These are supraventricular arrhythmias.
+These are called supraventricular arrhythmias.
 A ventricular arrhythmia is caused by an abnormal electrical focus within your ventricles.
 This results in abnormal conduction of electrical signals within your ventricles.
-Arrhythmias can also be classified as slow (bradyarrhythmia) or fast (tachyarrhythmia).
+Arrhythmias can also be listed as slow (bradyarrhythmia) or fast (tachyarrhythmia).
 "Brady-" means slow, while "tachy-" means fast.

 In any of these situations, your body's vital organs may not get enough blood to meet their needs.

 An arrhythmia occurs when there is a problem with the electrical system that is supposed to control a steady heartbeat.
 With a problem in the electrical system, your heart may beat too fast, too slow, or irregularly.